-Dr. Caroline is the Executive Director of The Representation Project and a Professor of Politics at Occidental College in Los Angeles and Research Director for the Geena Davis Institute for Gender in Media.
-Her research specializes in media, the presidency, and systems of power (race, class, gender).
+Dr. Caroline is the Executive Director of The Representation Project and a Professor of Politics at Occidental College in Los Angeles.
+She is also a Senior Research Advisor for the Geena Davis Institute for Gender in Media.
+Her research specializes in media, the presidency, and systems of power (race, class, gender, sexuality, ability).
 Dr. Caroline’s books include Rethinking Madame President: Are We Ready for a Woman in the White House?(Lynne Rienner, 2007), Protest Politics in the Marketplace: Consumer Activism in the Corporate Age (Cornell University Press, 2017), Women, Power, and Politics: The Fight for Gender Equality in the United States (Oxford University Press, 2017), The New Campus Anti-Rape Movement (Lexington, 2018), and Sex and Gender in the 2016 Presidential Election (Praeger, 2018).

 Dr. Caroline’s research has been featured in the top academic journals in her field, including the American Political Science Review, the Journal of Politics, Political Psychology, and Political Communications.
 Her work has also been featured in popular publications, including the New York Times, U.S. News and World Report, Ms. Magazine, The Huffington Post, and The Daily Beast.